B A R E L Y B A D W E B S I T E

 New Jersey

-And here's a funny e-mail I received on January 23, 2003, from an official spokeshuman for New Jersey:
+Before I tell you more specifically what source I did use, let me tell you about one I didn't use.
+Here's a funny e-mail I received on January 23, 2003, from an official spokeshuman for New Jersey:

 Hello.
 In response to your email, the northernmost point of New Jersey is High Point.
 For more information regarding latitude, try the U.S. Geological Survey within the Department of Interior.
 Thank you. --